brianjhuang/dsc180a-quarter-one/README.md

 The classifier was run on this mini-dataset and the following conclusions were made:

+Note: Dark mode makes the labels hard to read, please try using light mode instead.

 ![plot](https://github.com/brianjhuang/dsc180a-quarter-one/blob/master/plots/results.png)

 In the original audit, it was shown that search results had MORE pseudoscience videos populated.
 In my results, it was shown that pseudoscience videos populated search results much less.